zkoss-demo/zk-popup-reference/README.md

 # ZK Popup Reference Example

-Demonstrates the usage of the `Composer` interface to create composable behaviors (e.g. a Popup remembering its Referencing component or custom data)
+Demonstrates the usage of the `Composer` interface to create composable behaviors (e.g. a Popup remembering its referencing component or arbitrary object)

 ## Useful Build Commands